• Voor 17 uur besteld, dezelfde dag verzonden!

 Habitat

-Dry (semi)desert areas in North Africa and Asia
+Dry (semi)desert areas in North Africa to West Asia

-Algerian gerbils are crepuscular and nocturnal .
-During the day, they like to sleep in their own burrows or nesting areas, and they only become truly active after sunset.
-Therefore, you'll often see them indoors most often in the early evening and later in the day.
+Many Gerbillus species are crepuscular and nocturnal .
+In a home hobby setting, you'll therefore likely see them most often in the early evening and later in the day.

-• Preferably: a pair or small group that has been used to each other from a young age (e.g. littermates).
+• Often a stable pair or a small group that has become accustomed to each other from a young age is assumed (e.g. littermates).

-• Introducing adult animals is often a hassle; only undertake this if you are experienced and always with a plan B (an additional enclosure).
+• Introducing adult animals is more difficult; only approach this with experience and always have a plan B (an additional enclosure).

-• If you don't want litters: choose a group of the same sex .
+• If you don't want litters: choose a group of the same sex (here too: observe behaviour critically).

 Accommodation & dimensions